Energy in Poland: Poland's 2040 energy plan

-PEP2040 is a government plan for the Polish fuel and energy sector, which aims for 50% zero-emissions by 2040.
-It envisions building offshore wind farms and commissioning a nuclear power plant.
-The draft was presented in September 2020, aiming to tackle climate change, energy security, and a just transition.
-Poland considers 6—9 GW of nuclear power.
-Some energy analysts said at the end of 2021 that "a credible coal phase-out discussion on a national level in Poland has yet to start".
+PEP2040 is a government plan for the Polish fuel and energy sector, which envisions expanding renewables capacity, building offshore wind farms, and commissioning a nuclear power plant.
+The plan was adopted in February 2021, aiming to tackle climate change, energy security, and a just transition.
+Poland aims to build 6–9 GW of nuclear power by 2040, with the first reactor operational by 2032 or 2033.